Chart Color Schemes

 Waverley - St Leonards shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Waverley - St Leonards has a balanced workforce with both white and blue collar jobs.
-Essential services sectors are well represented.
+Waverley - St Leonards has a balanced workforce comprising white and blue collar jobs, with essential services sectors well represented.
+The unemployment rate in June 2025 was 4.4%.

 Frequently Asked Questions - Employment